-(6) However, in institutional drug outlets, three technicians may work under the supervision of one pharmacist in performance of the following functions:
+(6) In institutional drug outlets, three technicians may work under the supervision of one pharmacist in performance of the following functions:

-(a) Intravenous admixture and other sterile product preparation;
+(a) Intravenous admixture and other sterile product preparation:

-- (b) Unit dose dispensing;
+(b) Unit dose dispensing;

-- (c) Prepackaging;
+(c) Prepackaging;

-- (d) Bulk compounding; and
+(d) Bulk compounding; and

-- (e) Medication card preparation.
+(e) Medication card preparation.

-(7) Any person having routine access to prescription drugs in the pharmacy must be licensed as a pharmacist or pharmacist intern or registered as a pharmacy technician.

-(8) Written procedures which describe the tasks performed by the technician and the methods of verification and documentation of work performed by technicians in a pharmacy shall be prepared by the pharmacist-in-charge, and shall be kept on file in the pharmacy for inspection.
+(7) Written procedures which describe the tasks performed by the technician and the methods of verification and documentation of work performed by technicians in a pharmacy shall be prepared by the pharmacist-in-charge, and shall be kept on file in the pharmacy for inspection.
 These procedures shall be reviewed annually and documentation of that review shall be made to the Board on the annual pharmacist-in-charge inspection sheet.

-(9) Training:
+(8) Training: